chaeyib/blog/_posts/2025-03-03-Chemistry[HTB].md

 Successful Reverse Shell
 ![Reverse Shell](/assets/images/chemistry04.png){: w="700" h="400" }
 ### User Flag
-Since an initial foothold is obtained with the user **app**, the next step is to examine notable files within the */home/app* directory.
-Analyzing the contents reveals two interesting files, *app.py*, and *database.db* file in the */home/app/instance* folder.
+Since an initial foothold is obtained with the user *app*, the next step is to examine notable files within the **/home/app** directory.
+Analyzing the contents reveals two interesting files, **app.py**, and **database.db** file in the **/home/app/instance** folder.
 Both of these files can be copied to the attacking machine by starting a Python HTTP Server on the target using `python3 -m http.server 9099`.
 The files are transferred by running `wget http://chemistry.htb:9099/app.py` and `wget http://chemistry.htb:9099/instance/database.db` on the attacking machine.

-*app.py* file is the Flask app that is running the Web Application on port 5000.
-The credentials for the database are available in *app.py* .
+**app.py** file is the Flask app that is running the Web Application on port 5000.
+The credentials for the database are available in **app.py** .
 ![Flask Credentials](/assets/images/chemistry05.png){: w="700" h="400" }

-The *app.py* also mentions the type of the hashing algorithm used to store the passwords, which is md5 in this case.
+The **app.py** also mentions the type of the hashing algorithm used to store the passwords, which is md5 in this case.
 ![Flask Passowrd](/assets/images/chemistry06.png){: w="700" h="400" }

-The *database.db* file is viewed with *DB Browser for SQLite* or *sqlite3* command line tool.
+The **database.db** file is viewed with *DB Browser for SQLite* or `sqlite3`` command line tool.
-The password for one of the users can be cracked using `hashcat -m 0 -a 0 hashes.txt /usr/share/wordlists/rockyou.txt --force --potfile-disable --remove`, where *hashes.txt* contains all the md5 hashes from the database file separated by new-line.
+The password for one of the users can be cracked using `hashcat -m 0 -a 0 hashes.txt /usr/share/wordlists/rockyou.txt`, where **hashes.txt** contains all the md5 hashes from the database file separated by new-line.
 One of the cracked password is used to logon to ssh and obtain the user flag.

 ---